jasp-stats/jaspAudit/inst/help/auditclassicalplanning.md

 *AR = IR x CR x DR*

 The auditor assesses inherent risk and internal control risk generally on a 3-point scale to determine the appropriate detection risk.
-Using the ARM and zero errors the sample size depends on the risk factor *R*, which is a function of the detection risk.
+Using the ARM and zero errors the sample size depends on the risk factor *R* and the performance materiality.
+The risk factor *R* is a function of the detection risk (Stewart 2012).

 *R = -ln(DR)*